MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/push-request-response-headers.md

 ### X-WNS-Match

+> [!NOTE]
-**Note**  Used with the HTTP DELETE method to remove a specific toast, a set of toasts (by either tag or group), or all toasts from the action center for Windows Phone Store apps.
+> Used with the HTTP DELETE method to remove a specific toast, a set of toasts (by either tag or group), or all toasts from the action center for Windows Phone Store apps.
 This header can specify a group, a tag, or both.
 This header is required in an HTTP DELETE notification request.
 Any payload included with this notification request is ignored.

 X-WNS-Match: type:wns/toast;group=`<string value>`;tag=`<string value>` | type:wns/toast;group=`<string value>` | type:wns/toast;tag=`<string value>` | type:wns/toast;all